-In other words, they have a need for your product or service.
+In other words, they need your product or service.
 They need it, and they need it right now!

-To define that part of the audience ask yourself these questions:
+To define that part of the audience asks yourself these questions:

 - What keeps them up at night, indigestion boiling up their esophagus, eyes open, staring at the ceiling?